What's New!

 The new combined site will include spaces for green burial, as well as areas for participants to be joined with trees.
 A joint venture will also provide for the new option of having a true green burial with a tree planted above.
 We are very excited by the possibilities associated with our combined resources and support.
 Please stay tuned to our website.

 We hope that you find this project interesting and compelling.
-In order for us to make this a reality, we need individuals to come forward and commit to being participants.
-If this sounds like you, please contact us at info@memorialwoodland.ca .
+If you are curious, please contact us at info@memorialwoodland.ca .
 We would be very pleased to answer any questions you might have.

 We encourage you to spread the word about this project so that we don’t miss out on potential participants.